AAFC-Bioinfo-AAC/metatranscriptomics-snakemake/README.md

 - `RNAspades.yaml`
 - `sortmerna.yaml`

-Load the required conda enviroments for the pipeline with:
+Load the required conda environments for the pipeline with:

 ```bash
 snakemake --conda-create-envs-only